 Flowers (TV series)

-At Therese’s Florist Newry, we are passionate about everything flower-related.
-As a leading florist we love to delve into topics close to our heart.
-Below we give a quick summary and review of one of our TV favorites, Flowers, which aired for 2 seasons between 2016 and 2018.
+Here at Therese’s Florist Newry, we are passionate about everything flower-related.
+As a leading florist, we love to delve into topics close to our heart.
+Below we give a quick summary and review of one of our TV favourites, Flowers, which aired for 2 seasons between 2016 and 2018.

 Flowers is a Channel 4 comedy TV series first aired in April 2016.
 The 2nd season of a further 6 episodes was aired June 2018.
 Flowers was written by Will Sharpe and stars Olivia Colman and Julian Barratt.
 The production company involved in the creation of the show was Kudos Film and Television.
 Will Sharpe is actually creator, writer and director.
 He is also part of the cast.

 Flowers is described as a Dark comedy that follows the lives of the rather eccentric Flowers family.
 The parents of the family, Maurice and Deborah, are growing increasingly more distant from each other and divorce seems inevitable.
 They live together with their two children and Maurice’s mother.